What is the Emirates Airline Festival of Literature?

 Language guidance is given on the web page for each session so that when you book you know which language(s) you can expect to hear.

-The 2017 Emirates Airline Festival of Literature will take place between 3-11 March.
+The 2018 Emirates Airline Festival of Literature will take place over two weeks, 2-10 March.

-The complete line-up of authors for 2017 have been announced here.
+The complete line-up of authors for 2018 will be announced later.

 Where will the Festival take place?